jamwitk/timerv2/README.md

 ## Contact

-If you have any questions or suggestions, please contact the repository owner.
+If you have any questions or suggestions, please contact me.